ioerger/transit2/src/pytransit/doc/source/transit_overview.rst

    :width: 1000
    :align: center

-**(note replace image when we update the version number; show it with an 'resampling' parameters and an output file in Results panel)**

 Basic walk-through:

 * You start by **loading 3 input files** (in succession): combined_wig, metadata, and annotation.
 This will populate the upper panel with individual samples, and the middle panel with conditions.